ezchx/ai_for_robotics/README.md

 Kalman_filter_4d.py – X&Y position and velocity

-Code modified to run with NumPy.
+Modified to run with NumPy.